 After testing many iterations on this formula, I eventually settled on half medium-protein bread flour and half high-protein bread flour.
 The added pumpkin puree and enrichments (butter and sugar) make the dough especially soft and almost mousse-like.
 Using 50% higher protein flour helps the dough develop strength early, making for an easier dough to handle with no discernable side effects in the end.

-King Arthur Baking Bread Flour will work well for the high-protein bread flour in this recipe.
+King Arthur Baking Bread Flour will work well for the high-protein bread flour in this pumpkin cinnamon sourdough bread recipe.
 Any medium-protein bread flour (around 11% protein) or all-purpose flour will work well for the medium-protein bread flour.
-I’ve made this with King Arthur Baking All-purpose and Central Milling Artisan Baker’s Craft Plus with equally great results.
+I've made this with King Arthur Baking All-purpose and Central Milling Artisan Baker's Craft Plus with equally great results.

 I considered using the tangzhong technique with this bread, but I don't believe the added step would bring many benefits.
 Why?
 The dough is already incredibly soft with the added puree.
 Adding any more tenderness to this bread might be too much.